-Diesel engines do not have carburetors but do have an inlet-system to allow air to be induced the cylinders towards incorporating an Air-filter. air-supply The is not 'throttled'.
+Diesel engines do not have carburetors but do have an inlet-system to allow air to be induced towards the cylinders incorporating an Air-filter.
+The air-supply is not 'throttled'.

 This carburetor employs two basic principles, those of the 'U' tube and the Venturi.